 At the West part of the bay there are large areas of shallow corals (2–4 meters) with abundant marine life that are suitable for the snorkeler and diver alike, although the snorkelers must beware of the large amount of surface traffic, jet skis, banana boats and speed boats.
 The best time to be here is from midday onwards, when the hordes of tourist leave the island to return to Pattaya.

-Can you please supply us with as much information as possible.
+Can you please supply us with as much information as possible, Relating to your requirements.